Bifurcations of highly inclined near halo orbits using Moser regularization: Dynamical Models and Symplectic Scaling Framework

 \subsection{Hill's Problem and Symmetries}

-The Hill's problem~\cite{hill_researches_1878} is a limiting case of the CR3BP where the first primary is assumed to be much heavier than the second, and the massless object to be very close to the second primary.
+The Hill's problem,~\cite{hill_researches_1878}, is a limiting case of the CR3BP where the first primary is assumed to be much heavier than the second, and the infinitesimal object to be very close to the light primary.
 The Hamiltonian for the Hill's problem is given as follows.

 We denote the Hamiltonian by $\hat{H}_0$ because in the next section we will introduce a rescaled Hamiltonian $\hat{H}_\mu$ for the CR3BP, which converges to $\hat{H}_0$ as $\mu\to 0$.
 Among the five equilibrium (Lagrange) points in the CR3BP, only the two collinear points $L_1$ and $L_2$ remain in the Hill's problem (see Figure~\ref{fig:cr3bp-hill}).
-Like the CR3BP, the Hill's problem is non-integrable, \cite{Morales-Ruiz-non-integrable}, so numerical methods are essential for studying its detailed dynamics~\cite{simo-stuchi_centeral_2000}.
+Like the CR3BP, the Hill's problem is non-integrable, \cite{Morales-Ruiz-non-integrable}, so numerical methods are essential for studying its detailed dynamics,~\cite{simo-stuchi_centeral_2000}.

 The Hill's problem comes with additional symmetries compared to the CR3BP.
 In the CR3BP, the Hamiltonian is invariant under the following \emph{reversing symmetries}, which reverse the direction of the Hamiltonian flow: